Hataman Touen

 Moist Series

-The traditional technique of Nabeshima ware is characterized by a pale blue color reminiscent of the morning of the Okawachiyama in a light mist.
-Hataman has taken on the challenge of creating a new expression of celadon porcelain, and has created matte-textured "moist" series with a sandblasted finish.
-The moist texture is very smooth to the touch, and the fresh green gradation gives a cool and refreshing feeling.
+Traditional Nabeshima ware is characterized by a pale blue color reminiscent of the morning of the Okawachiyama in a light mist.
+Hataman has worked to create new modes of expression with celadon porcelain, finally creating their Moist series, matte-textured with a sandblasted finish.
+The texture is very smooth to the touch, and the fresh green gradation gives a cool and refreshing feeling.

 Nabeshima Series

-The aesthetic style that Nabeshima ware has carefully maintained as a traditional rule since the Edo Period is composed of one "Sometsuke" color (blue) and three "Aka-e" colors (red, yellow, and green).
-Those painted in only blue color are classified as "Sometsuke" style.
-The extremely fine, carefully drawn lines and the light gradations that are repeatedly layered within them create a dignified appearance.
-The traditional patterns of Nabeshima, which were offered to the nobility, are designed in a sophisticated manner, yet with a sense of glamour.
+The traditional aesthetic style of Nabeshima ware, carefully maintained since the Edo period (1603–1868 CE), is made up of four colors: one sometsuke color, blue, and three akae colors: red, yellow, and green.
+The extremely fine, carefully drawn lines and many-layered light gradations create a dignified appearance.
+The traditional patterns of Nabeshima, which were offered to the nobility, are both sophisticated and glamorous.

 Lively lines, exquisite brushwork

 The fine line drawing with fine-point brushes and the outstanding painting with a thick brush.
-Each of Hataman's pieces is carefully painted by skilled craftsmen, including traditional craftsmen.
-The artist takes great care in drawing the veins of each leaf to create a precise line, and also creates beautiful gradations with the use of shades of paint and brush strokes.
+Each of Hataman's pieces is carefully painted by skilled craftspeople, including those adhering to traditional craft techniques.
+The artist takes great care in drawing designs like the veins of leaves to create precise lines, and also creates beautiful gradations with the use of shades of paint and brush strokes.

 Colors inherited in Nabeshima ware

-There are two processes in the painting process.
-One is underglaze painting, which is done on the unglazed clay before firing to produce a cobalt blue color called "Gosu-sometsuke," and the other is overglaze painting, in which red, yellow, and green are used to paint on the white clay after firing.
-The exquisite color scheme and the amount of colors without being overly flamboyant are the traditions of Imari Nabeshima ware.
-They pursue the possibilities of expression with a three-dimensional feel created by layering glassy glaze.
+There are two steps in the painting process.
+One is underglaze painting, done on the unglazed clay before firing to produce a cobalt blue color called gosu-sometsuke.
+The other is overglaze painting, in which red, yellow, and green are used to paint on the white clay after firing.
+The exquisite color scheme and the use of many colors, without being overly flamboyant, are traditions of Imari Nabeshima ware.
+With a three-dimensional feel created by layers of glassy glaze, this unique craft pursues the many possibilities of artistic expression.

 Dignified shape and functionality

 Hataman is dedicated to the whiteness of the base material in order to accentuate the glossy Imari Nabeshima ware painting.
-Using the highest quality natural clay among the Amakusa pottery stones, the transparent white porcelain is produced by reduction firing at a high temperature of 1,320 degrees Celsius (2408°F) for 24 hours.
+Using the highest quality natural clay available among Amakusa pottery stones, the transparent white porcelain is produced by reduction firing at a high temperature of 1,320°C (2408°F) for 24 hours.

 Composition and expression with margins